Aditya-269/VFs/README.md

 Upload photos to analyze your body type.
 Track your existing wardrobe by uploading images of clothes.
 Get personalized outfit recommendations based on your wardrobe.
-Machine Learning & AI Details
-Body Type Analysis
-The AI-driven fashion stylist utilizes computer vision to analyze images of the user.
-Using TensorFlow models, the app detects key body shape features and maps them to style recommendations.

-Outfit Recommendations
-The machine learning models take into account user preferences (e.g., favorite colors, styles, or types of clothing) and body type to suggest the most suitable outfits.

-Wardrobe Management
-The app allows users to upload photos of their clothes.